teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 ### Annotate the selection

-After the selection of an area, you can assign it a label.
+After selection of an area, you can assign it a label.

-> <hands-on-title> Add a label to the select area </hands-on-title>
+> <hands-on-title> Add a label to the selected area </hands-on-title>
 >
 > 1. After selecting a region, choose the label that matches what you hear in the **Class list**.
 >
 > 2. Click on the **Save selection** button
 >       - This will link the time–frequency selection to a label.
->       - You can now annotate the Turdus merula sound...
+>       - You can now annotate the *Turdus merula* sound...
 > ![Merula noise](./images/merula_noise.png "Merula Noise")
 >       - ... and the insect noise we selected in the previous step.
 > ![Insect noise](./images/insect_noise.png "Insect Noise")